Kostas Antetokounmpo: Dallas Mavericks (2018–2019)

 On March 22, 2018, Antetokounmpo declared for the 2018 NBA draft.
 On May 4, 2018, Antetokounmpo was one of a record-high 69 players to enter the NBA Draft Combine.
-Antetokounmpo was projected to be a second round selection, similar to his older brother Thanasis, due to his lack of notable progress in his redshirt freshman college season.
+Antetokounmpo was projected to be a second round selection, similar to his older brother Thanasis.
 He was the last pick of the 2018 NBA draft, selected by the Philadelphia 76ers, and then immediately traded to the Dallas Mavericks.
 Antetokounmpo signed a two-way contract on July 13.
 Throughout the contract, he would split his playing time between the Mavericks and their NBA G League affiliate, the Texas Legends.
-He made his NBA debut on March 20, 2019 in a 118–126 loss to the Portland Trail Blazers.
+During his time in the G-League, he averaged 12.3 points and 7 rebounds per game, earning him the nickname “Mr Fantastic” by Legends Radio Announcer Quinn Redmond.
+He made his NBA debut on March 20, 2019, in a 118–126 loss to the Portland Trail Blazers.

 On July 19, 2019, Antetokounmpo was waived by the Mavericks.

 Los Angeles Lakers (2019–2021)

 Antetokounmpo was claimed off waivers by the Los Angeles Lakers on July 22, 2019.
 He played 5 games throughout the season on a two-way contract and scored a career high 7 points in the team's 136–122 loss to the Sacramento Kings on August 13, 2020.
 Antetokounmpo won his first championship after the Lakers defeated the Miami Heat in six games.
-He became the first Greek-born player to win an NBA championship; one season later, his brothers Giannis and Thanasis won their own championships as teammates on the Milwaukee Bucks.
+He became the first Greek-born player to win an NBA championship, with his brothers Giannis and Thanasis winning their own championships with the Milwaukee Bucks the next season.

 On November 26, 2020, Antetokounmpo re-signed with the Lakers to a two-way contract.

 ASVEL (2021–2022)

-On July 16, 2021, Antetokounmpo signed with LDLC ASVEL of the French Betclic Élite and the EuroLeague.
+On July 16, 2021, Antetokounmpo signed with ASVEL Villeurbanne of the French LNB Pro A and the EuroLeague.
+In 26 EuroLeague games, he averaged 5.8 points, 2.6 rebounds and 0.7 blocks, playing around 13 minutes per contest.

-Windy City Bulls (2022)
+Chicago Bulls (2022)

 On October 14, 2022, Antetokounmpo signed a two-way contract with the Chicago Bulls.
 He was waived by the Bulls on December 16, 2022, without appearing in a game for the team at the NBA level.

-Fenerbahçe (2022–present)
+Fenerbahçe (2022–2023)

 On December 19, 2022, Antetokounmpo signed with Fenerbahçe Beko of the Turkish Basketball Super League (BSL).
+In 14 EuroLeague games, he averaged 2.7 points and 0.8 rebounds, playing around 7 minutes per contest.
+On June 20, 2023, he mutually parted ways with the club.

+Panathinaikos (2023–2025)

+On June 22, 2023, Antetokounmpo signed a two-year contract with Panathinaikos of the Greek Basket League and the EuroLeague, where his older brother Thanasis had previously played for two seasons.
+On February 5, 2025, coach Ergin Ataman announced that Antetokounmpo would be parting ways with the defending EuroLeague champions.
+On February 11, 2025, he was officially waived by the team.

+Murcia (2025)

+Antetokounmpo finished out the 2024–2025 campaign playing for Spanish club Murcia.

+Olympiacos (2025–present)

+On July 10, 2025, Antetokounmpo signed a two-year contract with Olympiacos.